 - Right to prevent processing likely to cause damage/distress or for direct marketing purposes

 - Right to compensation for contravention of the DPA

 - Right to enforce blocking, erasure or correction of incorrect data

 - Right to request an assessment of our service in terms of DPA

 Contravention of any of these rights could lead to prosecution and the Data Commissioner has extensive powers to investigate and enforce the DPA.

-In most HERs there is little personal information of any kind, particularly structured information.
+Implications for HERs of the Data Protection Act#In most HERs there is little personal information of any kind, particularly structured information.
 Within development control files, information submitted as part of a planning application remains in the public domain.
 Information submitted for other reasons, for example pre-application enquiries, which may not be in the public domain, is not exempt and so would have to be assessed for whether it meets the DPA principles or not.

 Nevertheless, there are a number of precautionary actions that HERs may wish to carry out:

 - assess the extent of personal information in files for direct risk, that is stand-alone and indirect risk, that is, in combination with other information held by the organisation